Wrongfully Accused: Critical response

 Wrongfully Accused received generally negative reviews.
-On Rotten Tomatoes, it has a 19% rating based on 32 reviews and an average rating of 4.00/10.
+On Rotten Tomatoes, it has an 18% rating based on 33 reviews and an average rating of 4.10/10.
 The site's consensus states: "Wrongfully Accused of being a comedy worthy of Leslie Nielsen's involvement, this misbegotten spoof might have fewer laughs than the straight-faced thriller that inspired it."
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Leonard Klady of Variety wrote: "The broad comedy misses its target except by accident, creating more mess than mirth in its pie-flinging approach to comedy" and that "The best gags pop up in the closing credits".
-James Berardinelli of ReelViews gave the film only one out of four stars and wrote: "Wrongfully Accused is a mind-numbingly awful motion picture that has a better chance of making a viewer physically ill than of provoking a genuine laugh.
+James Berardinelli of ReelViews gave the film only one out of four stars, and wrote: "Wrongfully Accused is a mind-numbingly awful motion picture that has a better chance of making a viewer physically ill than of provoking a genuine laugh.
 Someone should sit down with Leslie Nielsen and suggest that, for his own good and the good of all those who go to his movies, he should retire. ...
 Nielsen may be a nice guy, but his increasingly feeble attempts at "comic" performances are becoming so painful to watch that I'm starting to dislike the man. ...
 Wrongfully Accused has nothing worth laughing at.
 With as many lame one-liners, visual gags, and puns as this script lobs at the audience, it comes as an absolute shock how humorless the results are. ...
 It's incomprehensible to think that anyone would find this movie funny—except the quote whores, that is."